 Sleeps 4, minimum stay 2 nights

-The best of both worlds – enjoy the comforts of Horseshoe Cottage and the romance of Ruby, the Bowtop (Romany caravan), in their own woodland garden.
+The best of both worlds – enjoy the comforts of Horseshoe Cottage and the romance of Ruby, the Bowtop (Romany caravan), in the woodland garden.
 Let us delight you with the magic and tranquility of this special combination to offer space and timelessness where you can enjoy sleeping under the stars and travel without traveling….

 See where Horseshoe Cottage and Ruby live.

 Originally stables for the horses used to plough the surrounding farmland Horseshoe Cottage is now converted into a colourful, romantic hideaway.
 This delightful cottage is now freshly decorated in beautiful jewel like shades.
 Eco-friendly paint brings a healthy glow to the cottage walls and reflects the authentic colours of the vardo beneath the pine trees in the woodland garden.

 Offering a spacious, bright sitting room with a view of the Eildon Hills, the accommodation also comprises galley kitchen, bathroom with shower, double and twin bedroom.